Protect your Android against exploits and malware with Avast One

 Because most exploits are the result of failures by developers, plugging vulnerabilities in order to remove exploits is their responsibility.
 Developers will code and distribute fixes for all known exploits.
 Many cybersecurity watchdog organizations stay on the lookout for zero-day exploits as well, so that fixes can be developed for those, too.

-In the meantime, if your device suffers an exploit attack that infects your machine with malicious code, make sure to remove the malware and then update your software.
+In the meantime, if your device suffers an exploit attack that infects your machine with malicious code, make sure to remove the malware and then update your software – including installing driver updates.

 To prevent hackers from using an exploit, it’s your job to keep all your software updated.
-That means installing software updates right way, no matter how annoying they may seem when you’re in the middle of something else.
-To make the process easier, try using an app that keeps all of your most popular apps updated automatically, like Avast Premium Security.
+That means installing software updates right away, no matter how annoying they may seem when you’re in the middle of something else.
+To make the process easier, try using an app that keeps all of your most popular apps updated automatically, like Avast One.

 Beyond that, it’s important to always exercise common sense and practice safe computing habits.
 Hackers can use exploits only if they manage to access your computer.
 So, don’t open attachments from suspicious senders or email addresses, and don’t download files from unknown sources.
 And be wary of phishing attacks that attempt to steer you to unsafe websites.

 Avast blocks the abuse of exploits to keep you safe.
-Our Wi-Fi Inspector feature checks immediately to see if you’re vulnerable to EternalBlue attacks, while our newly released Remote Access Shield prevents the abuse of BlueKeep and other exploits that rely on remote access protocols.
+And our firewall secures all incoming and outgoing traffic on your network.
 Whether it comes from exploits, phishing, infected downloads, or anywhere else, malware doesn’t stand a chance against Avast’s defenses.

-Find any tiny crevices that might invite malware in — including outdated software, weak passwords, and unnecessary add-ons — and fill them using Avast Free Antivirus.
-Download it today to get top-notch protection, all for free.
+Find any tiny crevices that might invite malware in — including outdated software, weak passwords, and unnecessary add-ons — and fill them using Avast One.
+Download it today to get top-notch security and privacy protection, all for free.